aethla/MLPR-Final-Project/README.md

 # MLPR-Final-Project
 This repo contains all the code for Pedestrian and Obstacle Detection using OpenVino models and different Variants of YOLO (You Only Look Once).
-We also created a Gradio Interface.

 -----------
 Notebooks included in the repository:
 1. Yolov4-Tiny